projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    interference between different VMs

--  ACRN 2.0 supports RT VM for a post-launched User VM, with assistant features like LAPIC pass-thru and PMD virtio driver
+-  ACRN 2.0 supports RT VM for a post-launched User VM, with assistant features like LAPIC passthrough and PMD virtio driver

 ACRN 2.0 is still WIP, and some of its features are already merged in the master.